Humidify Your Home for Winter Comfort

-It is always a good idea to give your humidifier a good cleaning periodically.
+It is always a good idea to give your humidifier a thorough cleaning periodically.
 You need to remove the mineral scale that builds up on the reservoir pan and any mold that may have built up.
-If this is not done, the water will not vaporize as efficiently and eventually it may stop working.
+If this is not done, the water will not vaporize efficiently and eventually may stop working.
 Clean off buildup every month to keep it running efficiently.

 - Humidifier maintenance steps can vary by model and manufacturer.
 Check your owner’s manual to make sure you are keeping it maintained correctly.

 First, unplug the humidifier and empty the water tank.
 Remove the humidifier head to get to the reservoir pan.
 Empty any water that is left in the pan, as well as loose mineral scale that may be left in the pan.
 Rub off any excess scale or mold with a rag and rinse thoroughly with water.
 Fill the reservoir pan with white vinegar and place the humidifier head back on top of the pan.
 Leave the humidifier unplugged and let the heating element soak in the vinegar overnight to let it loosen the mineral scale.
 Be careful when working around the heating element so that you don’t damage it.
 It is not necessary to chip mineral scale off it with any tools to get it clean.
 The next day, scrape off any mineral scale that became loose overnight after soaking.
 Using a utility knife and a small scrub brush (or an old toothbrush), scrub it thoroughly.
 It should come off easily.

 Congratulations!
 Now you know the right way to humidify your home.
 For the rest of your home improvement projects, stop by your local True Value hardware store for all the tools, products and expert advice you need to start right.